Michael Dourson: Failed nomination to EPA

-Dourson withdrew his nomination on December 13, 2017.

-His nomination for Assistant Administrator of the Environmental Protection Agency was not formally withdrawn by President Trump but was instead returned unconfirmed to the President by the U.S. Senate on January 3, 2018, under Standing Rules of the United States Senate, Rule XXXI, paragraph 6.
+Dourson withdrew his nomination amid bipartisan opposition on December 13, 2017, thus allowing 3 of his nominated colleagues to be voice-voted through the senate.
+However, his nomination for Assistant Administrator of the Environmental Protection Agency was not formally withdrawn by President Trump but was instead returned unconfirmed to the President by the US Senate on January 3, 2018, under Standing Rules of the United States Senate, Rule XXXI, paragraph 6.

+Awards

+Dourson was awarded the Arnold J. Lehman award from the Society of Toxicology and the International Achievement Award by the International Society of Regulatory Toxicology and Pharmacology.
+He is a fellow of the Academy of Toxicological Sciences and the Society for Risk Analysis.
+He also has 27 other awards from various governments and NGOs.